The Lupine Letters Story

 Sending and receiving notes has thrilled me since my childhood.
-At the age of eight or nine, I had a pen-pal that lived ocean’s away in Germany.
+At the age of eight or nine, I had a pen pal that lived thousands of miles away in Germany.
 We would consistently exchange letters, tucking in a photograph here or there and sharing about the recent events in our lives.
-As I grew the letters turned into notes passed between friends in the school hallways and safely stored in the bottom drawer of my nightstand.
-(Side note: a few years ago I uncovered a few of these notes.
+As I grew, the letters turned into notes passed between friends in the school hallways and safely stored in the bottom drawer of my nightstand.
+(Side note: a few years ago, I uncovered a few of these notes.
 Cringeworthy!)

-Somewhere during middle school or high school, e-mail and AIM was introduced.
-Soon, instead of exchanging notes we were meeting each other in the online space to exchange information and my love of letter writing was replaced with the curiosity of technology.
+Somewhere during middle school or high school, e-mail and AIM were introduced.
+Soon, instead of exchanging notes, we were meeting each other in the online space to exchange information, and my love of letter writing was replaced with the curiosity of technology.

-Over the past six years I have slowly been refining my craft and eagerly learning from some of the best in the business.
+Over the past six years, I have slowly been refining my craft and eagerly learning from some of the best in the business.
 Along the way, in the hours spent perfecting letter shapes, I rediscovered my love for the written word.
-As our world becomes busier and more focused on productivity and efficiency, I have learned to value slowing down.
-With the norm shifting to text messages and e-mails, I believe that a hand written letter is as meaningful as a thoughtfully selected gift.
-I believe in the magic of everyday romance.
-I long for the days past, the era of letter writing and long distance love stories.
-I value history, legacy, leaving something behind.

 Welcome to Lupine Letters!